 Another beach complete with stunning Castle back drop.
 This one sits at the South East of the island, next to Gorey Castle.
 This beach isn’t quite as picture perfect, but sits on a nice harbour with lovely sea food lunch options.
 Again you can combine it with a trip to the Castle and lunch for a lovely day out.
 As with all the other beaches, there was no-one else on it!

 This beach sits in the South West corner of the island, and is just round the corner from the beautiful La Corbiere lighthouse.
 The beach isn’t as beautiful as some of the previous ones, but it was completely deserted.
-I mean – there was no-one else there.
 It’s great to combine with a visit to the lighthouse, as well as the cliff walks that surround it, to again make for a full day’s trip.

 It is a bit pebbly, and not gorgeous white sand – so I think this is one to take a deck chair or good thick picnic blanket to.
 We were fine with two little fold out chairs and happily read our books for the whole afternoon before heading back to the hotel.